w3f/polkadot-wiki/docs/general/polkadot-vault.md

 The procedure to sign transactions with the Vault App is as follow:

-- The Wallet or browser extension will show a QR code encoding the information about what your are going to sign.
+- The wallet or browser extension will show a QR code encoding the information about what your are going to sign.
 - After scanning the QR code with the Vault App, you will be presented with decoded information about what you are going to sign.
 Make sure the information matches what you asked to sign in the